 - The Request for Proposal ("RFP") is a competitive bidding method used when detailed specifications are unavailable or where price is not the sole or significant factor in determining the award.
-With this method, Suppliers are invited, through public solicitation, to submit detailed proposals designed to meet specific performance and/or technical criteria and qualification evaluation factors developed by the University.
+With this method, Suppliers are invited, through public solicitation, to submit detailed proposals designed to meet specific performance and/or technical criteria and qualification evaluation factors developed by WVURC.
 Such criteria usually include the following: price, company profile, experience, information about their goods/services, and other value-added factors.
-These proposals are constructed, evaluated, scored, and awarded based on the most advantageous proposal as determined by a selection or evaluation committee. - If the department purchasing the goods or services ("Originating Department") has critical or complex requirements or if the cost of goods or services being purchased will be equal to or exceed the competitive bidding threshold (\$50,000), the Originating Department must contact Procurement, Contracting, and Payment Services ("Procurement") prior to the requisition phase to determine whether an RFP is the appropriate competitive bidding method for a particular purpose.
+These proposals are constructed, evaluated, scored, and awarded based on the most advantageous proposal as determined by a selection or evaluation committee. - If the department purchasing the goods or services ("Originating Department") has critical or complex requirements or if the cost of goods or services being purchased will be equal to or exceed the competitive bidding threshold (\$100,000), the Originating Department must contact WVU Procurement, Contracting, and Payment Services ("Procurement") prior to the requisition phase to determine whether an RFP is the appropriate competitive bidding method for a particular purpose. - If the cost of the goods or services is estimated to exceed the federal Simplified Acquisition threshold of \$250,000 (see 2 CFR 200.324(a) - Contract cost and price), PCPS shall conduct a cost or price analysis prior to receiving proposals.